You're using a free limited version of DrugPatentWatch: Upgrade for Complete Access

 Mono-linyah is a drug marketed by Novast Labs Ltd and is included in one NDA.

 The generic ingredient in MONO-LINYAH is ethinyl estradiol; norgestimate.
 There are twenty-six drug master file entries for this compound.
-Eighteen suppliers are listed for this compound.
+Seventeen suppliers are listed for this compound.
 Additional details are available on the ethinyl estradiol; norgestimate profile page.

 AI Deep Research